Our knowledge of orthopaedics. Your best health.

 When can I go back to school after the operation?

-Most children miss between 4 to 6 weeks of school after surgery.
+Most children miss 4 to 6 weeks of school after surgery.
 It typically takes about 4 weeks before the spine is healed enough to carry a backpack.

 When will I be allowed to drive a car?